github/gh-migration-analyzer/README.md

   -o, --organization <organization> GitHub organization name (required) -t, --token <PAT> GitHub personal access token
   -s, --server <GRAPHQL URL> GraphQL endpoint for a GHES instance.
+  -a, --allow-untrusted-ssl-certificates Allow connections to a GitHub API endpoint that presents a SSL certificate that isn't issued by a trusted CA"
   -h, --help Help command for GitHub options

 ````